-1.2 The mysqlbackup Command
+1.2 The mysqlbackup Client

-When using the MySQL Enterprise Backup product, you primarily work with the mysqlbackup command.
-Based on the options you specify, this command performs all the different types of backup operations, and restore operations too. mysqlbackup can do other things that you would otherwise code into your own backup scripts, such as creating a timestamped subdirectory for each backup, compressing the backup data, and packing the backup data into a single file for easy transfer to another server.
+When using the MySQL Enterprise Backup product, you primarily work with the mysqlbackup client.
+Use it to perform different types of backup and restore operations, as well as tasks that are otherwise performed by backup scripts, such as creating a timestamped subdirectory for each backup, compressing the backup data, and packing the backup data into a single file for easy transfer to another server.